adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 It gives us have an additional condition for redirect to the correct service.
 It's ok in our case because the official docker registry use only `/v2` as endpoint.
 {{< /alert >}}

-Go to <https://registry.sw.mydomain.cool> and use Traefik credentials.
+Go to <https://registry.sw.mydomain.rocks> and use Traefik credentials.
 We have no images yet let's create one.

 ### Test our private registry

-Login into the `manager-01` server, do `docker login registry.sw.mydomain.cool` and enter proper credentials.
+Login into the `manager-01` server, do `docker login registry.sw.mydomain.rocks` and enter proper credentials.
 You should see *Login Succeeded*.
 Don't worry about the warning.
 Create the next Dockerfile somewhere :

 ```Dockerfile
 FROM alpine:latest